Fathers and sons

 Archival pigment print on Baryta

 Series of 25 portraits

-Then expose the photographic slab for as long as a minute.
+Then, I exposed the photographic slab for as long as a minute.

-Silence, together, and see what's left.
+In silence, together, to see what's left.